 - Small day-pack suitable for hiking - Passport: The park ranger will require you to show your passport (in a protective sleeve or zip lock) - Outfit: Dress for hot weather, preferably in shorts, and with footwear adequate for mild hiking - Hat: for sun protection - Bug spray - "Disembarking Footwear": Disembarking will be done while wading into the ocean, so getting wet from your knees down will happen.
 Therefore, it is necessary to have a second set of footwear just for this purpose.
-There are no lockers available to leave your disembarking footwear, so you must carry it with you in your day pack. - Small towel: to dry your feet before putting your shoes on after disembarking - Cash: There is a gift shop on location, in case you wish to take cash - Binoculars - Camera on a cell phone - Sun Block - Rainjacket or poncho: - Non-single-use water bottle: The park authorities do not allow single-use plastic bottles or food to be brought inside the Park.
-They occasionally ask you to look in your bags. - Nondrowsy Dramamine (Optional): If you get seasick easily, don't worry.
-We travel fast, keeping the coast 1-2 miles away, so people rarely get sick.
+There are no lockers available to leave your disembarking footwear, so you must carry it with you in your day pack. - Small towel: to dry your feet before putting your shoes on after disembarking - Cash: There is a gift shop on location, in case you wish to take cash - Binoculars - Camera or cell phone - Sun Block - Rainjacket or poncho: - Non-single-use water bottle: The park authorities do not allow single-use plastic bottles or food to be brought inside the Park.
+They occasionally ask you to look in your bags. - Non-drowsy Dramamine (Optional): If you get seasick easily, folks rarely get sick as boats travel fast, keeping the coast 1-2 miles away.